 Moreover, choosing a local company also contributes directly to the local economy.
 It helps support the livelihoods of the people in the region.
 We, Outfitter Himalayas, are one of the best trekking companies in Nepal, and we have numerous years of expertise in organizing treks in the Himalayas.

-We offer high service standards, better facilities, food, and accommodations, and cater to a massive demographic of travelers from around the world.
+We offer high service standards, better facilities, food, and accommodations, and cater to a massive demographic of travelers worldwide.
 We assure you of a safe and memorable Everest Base Camp trekking experience in Nepal.

-The Everest Base Camp Trek is the standard package with perfect acclimatization time.
-It is one of the most famous Everest Base Camp trek itineraries by thousands of travellers annually.
-The Everest Base Camp trek's 16-day cost starts at USD 1,600 per person, USD 1,400 for 2 to 4 trekkers, and USD 1,300 for 5 to 12 trekkers.
+Everest Base Camp Trek is the standard package with perfect acclimatization time.
+It is one of the most famous Everest Base Camp trek itineraries by thousands of travelers annually.
+Everest Base Camp trek's 16-day all-inclusive cost starts at USD 1200.00 per person.

 The luxury Everest Base Camp Trek is one of the most expensive EBC packages.
 In this package, you will stay overnight in luxury lodges.
 You will not have to pay additional money for WiFi, hot showers, or charging.
 Likewise, the accommodation and meals will be exquisite and comfortable.

-Note that our short Everest Base Camp trek does not have acclimatization days in its itinerary.
+Note that our short Everest Base Camp trek has yet to include acclimatization days.
 So, we recommend this trek only to trekkers who have previous trekking experience and are physically fit.
+The Short Everest Base Camp trek from Kathmandu costs USD 1000.00 per person, and it is a cheap or Budget-Friendly EBC Trek.

-The Everest panorama trek is one of the easiest treks in the Everest region.
+Everest panorama trek is one of the easiest and shortest treks in the Everest region.
 It does not take you to the Everest Base Camp, but you will witness views of Mt.
 Everest and many other mountains.
-The highest point reached during the Everest Panorama trek is Tengboche village, at 3,860 meters.

-The Everest Base Camp helicopter tour is a 4-hour day program.
-On this tour, you will land at Everest Veiw and enjoy a delicious breakfast at the Hotel Everest View.
+Everest Base Camp helicopter tour is a 4-hour day program.
+On this tour, you will also land at Kala Patthar and enjoy a delicious breakfast at the Hotel Everest View.
 If you need more time or health to do the Everest Base Camp trek or are looking for a day activity in Kathmandu.
 In that case, we highly recommend the Everest Base Camp helicopter tour with landing.

 Tips to save money during the Everest Base Camp trek